 - Carolina parakeets were considered to be poisonous as animals (like cats) that feed on them die from doing so.

-- By the 1920s, the Carolina parakeet was classified to be extinct.
-The above image is from the Oklahoma museum that shows dead Carolina Parakeet that was collected in 1880s.
+- By the 1920s, the Carolina parakeet was extinct.
+The above image from the Oklahoma Museum shows the dead Carolina Parakeet collected in the 1880s.

 3. Bachman’s Warbler (Vermivora bachmanii)

-- The last breeding was officially recorded in 1937 and since then, no more further reports have been done.
+- The last breeding was officially recorded in 1937; no further reports have been done since then.

 - Scientists believed that the ‘Bachmans warbler has already become extinct due to widespread habitat destruction.
-However, they still hope to finds some as not all remnant patches have been searched.
+However, they still hope to find some, as not all remnant patches have been searched.

 4. Tasmanian Emu (†Dromaius diemenensis)

-- Records show that in just a span of 20 years (from 1830 to 1850s), the Tasmanian emu went totally extinct from just being locally extinct.
+- Records show that in just 20 years (from 1830 to 1850s), the Tasmanian emu went extinct from being locally extinct.

 5. Arabian Ostrich (†Struthio camelus)

-- In the Middle East , this bird was widely hunted for its feathers, skin, and eggs.
-In addition to that, the large size of this birds makes it very ideal as a dinner choice along with other animals like camels and zebras.
+- In the Middle East, this bird was widely hunted for its feathers, skin, and eggs.
+In addition, the large size of these birds makes them ideal as a dinner choice, along with other animals like camels and zebras.

-- During the early 20th century, the population of Arabian ostrich was greatly reduced as a byproduct of the World War II.
-Finally, the last Arabian ostrich to be recorded was found in Bahrain in 1941.
+- During the early 20th century, the population of the Arabian ostrich was greatly reduced as a byproduct of World War II.
+Finally, the last Arabian ostrich recorded was found in Bahrain in 1941.

 6. Great Auk (†Pinguinus impennis)

-- Because of the “Little Ice age“, a large decline in Great Auk population was observed by the mid-16th century.
-These birds became widely exposed to predation and massive human exploitation as their down feathers are being plucked for pillow production.
+- Because of the “Little Ice age“, a large decline in the Great Auk population was observed by the mid-16th century.
+These birds became widely exposed to predation and massive human exploitation as their down feathers were plucked for pillow production.

-- While there have been laws that prohibited the hunting of Great Auks, a great volcanic eruption during the 1830s had almost wiped out the Great Auk population.
-Unfortunately (in 1844), the last pair of Great Auks was killed as their egg was smashed by merchants in order to be used as specimens.
+- While laws have prohibited the hunting of Great Auks, a great volcanic eruption during the 1830s almost wiped out the Great Auk population.
+Unfortunately (in 1844), the last pair of Great Auks was killed as their egg was smashed by merchants to be used as specimens.

 7. Seychelles Parakeet (†Psittacula wardii)

-- This bird appeared to be very similar to the Alexander parakeet, only smaller and lacking the distinct pink colored collar.
-Basically, its body was green with purple patches on its wings and yellow underside tail.
+- This bird appeared to be very similar to the Alexander parakeet, only smaller and lacking the distinct pink-colored collar.
+Its body was green with purple patches on its wings and a yellow underside tail.

 8. Laysan Rail (†Porzana palmeri)

-- It has grey underparts, black tail, red eyes, green legs, and yellow beaks.
+- It has grey underparts, a black tail, red eyes, green legs, and yellow beaks.

 9. Passenger Pigeon (†Ectopistes migratorius)

-- The Passenger pigeon, endemic to North America, is characterized as a noisy low-flying bird that come in large flocks.
+- The Passenger pigeon, endemic to North America, is characterized as a noisy low-flying bird that comes in large flocks.